sean-lamont/bait/_docs/examples.md

 directory specified in the configuration.
 If the file exists, it will load from the specified directory

 # TacticZero
-To run a TacticZero experiment, from the root directory of the project simply run:
+To run a TacticZero experiment, from the root directory of the project run:

 `python3 -m experiments.TacticZero.tacticzero_experiment --config-name=tacticzero/{model}`

 # End-to-End
+To run an End-to-End experiment, from the root directory of the project run:

+`python3 -m experiments.end_to_end.end_to_end_experiment --config-name=`